 Applicant Response: A waiver of Section 4.4.3 is no longer necessary as the Applicant will be connecting to municipal sewer.
 As such a wetland crossing/ BVW impact would no longer be required.
 A wildlife habitat assessment is being prepared and will be submitted during the Comprehensive Permit public hearing process.

-B+T Current Response: Acknowledged.
-Additionally, no such Bank was observed within the A Series BVW proximate to the former directional drilling location.
-Applicant Response: No response required.
+B+T Response: Acknowledged.
+Additionally, during subsequent site visits no such Bank was observed within the A Series BVW proximate to the former directional drilling location.